United States Army Installation Management Command: History

 Prior to IMCOM, the Army's 184 installations were managed by one of 15 Major Commands.
 Support services varied – some provided better services, some provided worse.
 In September 2001, Army Secretary Thomas E. White introduced the Transformation of Installation Management (TIM), formerly known as Centralized Installation Management (CIM), pledging the Army would implement better business practices and realign installation management to create a more efficient and effective corporate management structure for Army installations worldwide.
 On 1 Oct.
 2002, the Army formed IMA as a field operating agency of the Assistant Chief of Staff for Installation Management (ACSIM) as part of an ongoing effort to realign installations.

 Many of the issues with the 15 major commands holding responsibility for base support was that the structure created many inequities throughout the Army.
 There were no common standards, consistent services, or an acutely managed infrastructure.
 This created an environment where funding was often diverted from installation support to operations.
 Additionally, there were too many military personnel conducting garrison support operations rather than mission duties.
 The creation of IMCOM was a commitment to eliminate these inequities, focus on installation management and enhance the well-being of soldiers, families, and civilians.
+IMCOM’s continued existence is currently under review due to continued challenges and failures in the ability to provide adequate quality of life for soldiers and families.
+Many senior installation commanders have publicly articulated their desire to see the disbandment of IMCOM, reduction in civilian workforce, and return of installation management under their authority and control of military personnel.

 Centralizing installation management was a culture change in the Army; working through the transfers of personnel and funding issues was difficult.
 In a large organizational change, IMCOM became the Army’s single agency responsible for worldwide installation management, managing 184 Army installations globally with a staff of 120,000 military, civilian and contract members across seven regions on four continents.